juliaelizaps/juliaelizaps/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Julia!
-Tech girl from Brazil.
+Fullstack Developer.

   - 🌱 I have a degree in Systems Development.